11th August, 2022

 These welfare facilities include:

-Prior to CDM 2015, the 2007 version of the regulations not only updated the previous CDM Regulations (1994) but also incorporated the Construction (Health Safety and Welfare) Regulations 1996.
+Before CDM 2015, we had CDM 2007.
+And CDM 2007 was the first version of the regulations that incorporated the Construction (Health Safety and Welfare) Regulations 1996.

 So what do the CDM Regulations say about welfare facilities on construction sites?

 The first welfare facility required under CDM is sanitary conveniences.
 What are sanitary conveniences?
 Well, think toilets, urinals etc.